 While the forty players arrived for registration at 10am, the tournament was nearly derailed after an unseasonable storm knocked out the power at 9:30 that morning.
 Luckily, the power was restored shortly after 11am, and the action was able to get underway.
 For this opening tour stop, the match format was comprised of one set of 9-ball and one set of 8-ball per match.
 If each player scored a set for a 1-1 tie, a shootout would determine the winner.

 The story of the tournament would be dominated by one of TWCWT’s veteran players, Khanh Ngo.
 Hailing from San Francisco, Ngo came away from the 2023 season with the #1 points ranking on the tour and made her mark as the undefeated champion at Dog House Billiards.
 To move into the final, Khanh Ngo defeated Shawn Modelo, Gaby Benuto, Nicole Keeney, Revelina Um, and Becky Simi.
-As noted by Ngo, Nicole Keeney was the only player in her path to force a shootout, which was closely contested.
+As noted by Ngo, her toughest fights were against Nicole Keeney and Shawn Modelo, who were the only two players to force closely-contested shootouts along her route to victory.

 Along with the main event, a second-chance tournament is also held at each stop.
 In this single-elimination tournament, Lyndee Russell came out on top.
 Kacie Ragen took the runner-up spot while Cinthia Minnear and Kathy Acherzer finished tied for third place.